G-YXG08FB87S

 LINE UP YOUR SHOT

-The ball is gathered on the right of center and remains on that line throughout the rest of the shooting motion.
+The ball is gathered on the right of center (for right-handed shooters) and remains on that line throughout the rest of the shooting motion.

 Get a wide grip on the ball before you shoot the ball